 - Contact: these tokens use the values for any contact properties associated with contacts in your HubSpot database.
 This includes tokens for contact owner, first name, last name, and email.

-- Marketing emails: if you're editing a regular marketing email or automated marketing email, you can include a personalization tokens related to your office location details or subscription type of your email:
+- All marketing emails: if you're editing a regular marketing email or automated marketing email, you can include a personalization tokens related to your office location details or subscription type of your email:

 - Automated marketing emails: if you have a Marketing Hub Professional or Enterprise account, and you have Edit access to workflows, you can insert a personalization token into an automated marketing email that matches the type of record that will be enrolled in your workflow: